 Using Integrated Medicare and Medicaid Data to Develop a Profile of the Dual-Eligible Population

-Leveraging Integrated Medicare and Medicaid Data to Examine Dual Eligibles’ Prevalence of Behavioral Health Conditions and Differences in Cost and Service Use
+Leveraging Integrated Medicare and Medicaid Data to Examine Dual Eligible Beneficiaries' Prevalence of Behavioral Health Conditions and Differences in Cost and Service Use

 Several studies have shown that the dual-eligible population has a high prevalence of mental health conditions and combined mental health and physical health conditions compared to Medicare beneficiaries who do not have Medicaid.
 The purpose of this use case is to provide SMAs with an understanding of how they can leverage integrated data to: (1) identify the prevalence of seven behavioral health conditions in the dual-eligible population, and (2) examine differences in costs and service utilization for those with and without these conditions.

-Leveraging Integrated Medicare and Medicaid Data to Examine Dual Eligibles' Use of Behavioral Health Services
+Leveraging Integrated Medicare and Medicaid Data to Examine Dual Eligible Beneficiaries Use of Behavioral Health Services

-Leveraging Integrated Medicare and Medicaid Data to Examine Dual Eligibles' Quality of Care – Behavioral Health Measures
+Leveraging Integrated Medicare and Medicaid Data to Examine Dual Eligible Beneficiaries' Quality of Care – Behavioral Health Measures

 Selecting a Diagnostic Classification System for Assignment of Chronic Conditions to Dual-Eligible Beneficiaries